 This Orange Marmalade recipe is made with ordinary oranges and lemons, and it’s as unfussy as it is delicious.
 It follows the "old fashioned" technique of sitting in a pot overnight, and every spoonful will make your morning toast sparkle.
-This recipe makes about 3 quarts total, or 12 (8 ounce jars).
-It freezes beautifully or you can process it in a water bath for canning.

 Cut oranges and lemons in half crosswise, then into very thin half-moon slices.
 Discard any seeds.
 In a large stainless steel pot, add the sliced oranges, lemons, and any accumulated juices.